The Bund's green twins: Green Federal securities

 Enhanced value for investors

 Holders of German Government securities appreciate the fact that they can trade them in high volumes at any time.
 The issuer's credit quality, a reliable market presence and a transparent issuance policy are highly valuable unique features to them.
 This applies to both conventional and green securities.
-For the latter, additional transparency on green spending in the federal budget will be created in future.
+For the latter, additional transparency on green spending in the federal budget is created.
 Therefore, according to the joint assessment of the German Federal Government and the Finance Agency, the value of the green Federal securities should in general exceed the value of their conventional twins.
 From the issuer's perspective, this warrants at least equal pricing for green Federal securities compared to their conventional twins.

 Implementing the twin concept on the primary and secondary markets

-On the primary market, a new Green Federal security will be sold either through the Federal Government's well-established tender process or in a syndicate after its inaugural issuance in a syndicate.
-This means: The auction originally forseen for the conventional twin will be transferred into an auction for the new Green Federal security.
-At the same time, the government's own holdings in the conventional twin will be increased.
+On the primary market, new Green Federal securities will be sold either through the Federal Government's well-established tender process or in a syndicate after its inaugural issuance in a syndicate.
+This means: The auction originally forseen for the conventional twin will be transferred into an auction or syndicate for the new Green Federal security.
+Regardless of the issuance process of the Green Bund: at the same time, the government's own holdings in the conventional twin will be increased.
 This happens in an amount which is exactly equal to the issuance amount of the Green Federal security - and, as already indicated, outside the official auction process.

 Conventional German Federal securities serve as interest rate benchmarks for the euro area.
 Going forward, Germany plans to establish a green yield curve for the euro area, with the common key maturities of the conventional curve: two, five, ten and thirty years.
 It is the Federal Government's ambition to establish the yields of green Federal securities as the reference for the Euro green finance market.